filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 }
 ```

 To notify the front end via [broadcast](https://laravel.com/docs/broadcasting), you can set `broadcastEnabled` to true.
+The default is false:

 ```php
 use Filament\Panel;